azman26/livestreamersrv/README.md

-livestreamersrv
+streamlinksrv
 ===============

-livestreamersrv is a helper deamon for livestreamer
+streamlinksrv is a fork of livestreamersrv from Billy2011